symbol/symbol-docs/source/guides/mosaic/modifying-mosaic-supply.rst

 If you have followed the previous guide, right now you should own a ``supply mutable`` mosaic.

-Let's increase ``2.000.000`` the initial supply.
+Let's increase to ``2.000.000`` the initial supply.
 Just sign and announce a :ref:`mosaic supply change transaction <mosaic-supply-change-transaction>`.

 .. example-code::